deeiqh/backend-common-package/README.md

 ### CommonModule

 > You should append the `CommonModule.forRoot()` into your current module import array.
+This will allow you to use Guards, Services, etc.

 ```js
 import { CommonModule } from 'backend-common-package';